Does acupuncture work?

 A more modern theory that originated in Korea using advanced science has found these meridians within the lymphatic system.
 They were missed by anatomists hundreds of years ago.
 It's believed that the insertion of a needles along the lymphatic system creates a healing response within the immune system.

-Watch my animated video below which explains how accupuncture works upon the body.
+Watch my animated video below which explains how accupuncture acts upon the body to heal various health conditions.
 I am a member of the British Acupuncture Council (BAcC) and practice traditional accupuncture style and not medical acupuncture.

 How long does acupuncture take to work?